vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

 int-channel, int-threshold
-     If the internal trigger is selected, these attributes choose the channel being monitored (range is 0..3) and the value of the data thresold (as a signed 16-bit value).
+     If the internal trigger is selected, these attributes choose the channel being monitored (range is 0..3) and the value of the data threshold (as a signed 16-bit value).

 nshots
      Number of trigger shots.
 The state machine acquires all trigger